eigenhombre/llbb/README.md

 This is still far from a "real" Forth implementation; I've only implemented one arithmetic operation; there is no way to define new values or functions ("words" in Forth-speak), no errors are signalled for stack overflows / underflows, etc.;
-but, it illustrates the principle I am interested in exploring.
+but, it illustrates the principle I am interested in exploring: the generation of LLVM IR to create small, fast executables.